The Doctrine of Res Ipsa Loquitur

 (3) The plaintiff's own conduct did not give rise to the incident.

-(4) The defendant owes a duty of care to the plaintiff which he has breached.
+(4) The defendant owes a duty of care towards the plaintiff which he has violated (not perform the duty).

 Res Ipsa Loquitur eases the plaintiff’s burden of proof, and his performance has been subject to judicial review.
 Courts have refined and clarified its principles to ensure that the interests of plaintiffs and defendants are balanced.
 Definition remains central to tort law, allowing for a more flexible and efficient approach to establishing negligence where direct evidence may not be available.